vietdai134/Streaming-music-player/README.md

 ## Installation Guide

 1. **Install Python**: Ensure you have Python installed on your computer.
-If not, you can download Python from the official Python website and follow the installation instructions.
+If not, you can download Python from the official Python website:https://www.python.org/downloads/ and follow the installation instructions.

 2. **Install Package Manager (pip)**: The pip package manager usually comes with Python.
 However, ensure you have the latest version by upgrading pip:
     ```bash